AlynxZhou/hikaru/tutorials/extend.md

 # `register(layout, fn, ctx = {})`

-Register a layout, `fn` should be a render function compiled from a template by compiler.
-If you want to pass some custom variables to this layout, you can use `ctx`, it will be append to the ctx that is used when render function is called.
+Register a layout, `fn` should be a decorator function compiled from a template by compiler.
+If you want to pass some custom variables to this layout, you can use `ctx`, it will be add to the content that is used when decorator function is called.

 # `unregister(layout)`